dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaFolders.md

 Where the first option would be accessible from `message.guild.settings.channelLog`, and the second from `message.guild.settings.channels.log`.
 Users would configure them with `[p]conf set channelLog #logs` or `[p]conf set channels.log #logs`, depending on how you structure it. (`[p]` being your bot's prefix).

 The schema is also able to store multiple values in a single key, this is used for per-guild-configurable disabled commands, and for the client's {@link Task tasks}.
-Making a key accept an array only requires the usage of {@link SchemaPieceOptions}.
+Making a key accept an array only requires the usage of {@link SchemaEntryOptions}.
 For example, adding a user blacklist in the client schema for your bot (to prevent users from using or inviting your bot):

 ```javascript
 KlasaClient.defaultClientSchema.add('userBlacklist', 'User', { array: true });